env3d-lessons/linux-bash-web-scraping/README.md

 inolves writing a program to visit multiple web pages to extract relevant information.

-# Scaping a University Website
+# Scraping a University Website

 Let's say you want to gather all the course number and description from the Capilano University website into one single text file to make it easier to